leegusckd/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/leegusckd/Portfolio/blob/main/Images/output-onlinepngtools%20(2).png"> **[Rock Paper Scissors](https://github.com/leegusckd/TOP_RockPaperScissors)**

 A rock-paper-scissors game that can be played in the browser.
 The player will play several rounds of rock-paper-scissors, and the first one to win 5 rounds will be determined the winner.
-Creating using Javascript and basic HTML/CSS.
+Creating using JavaScript and basic HTML/CSS.

 [Live Preview](https://leegusckd.github.io/TOP_RockPaperScissors/)